 New fashion brands are emerging all the time.
-Digital channels are allowing designers to not just show their work, but also tell their story and connect with audiences that share their values.
+Digital channels are allowing designers to not just show their work, but also tell their stories and connect with audiences that share their values.
 If you love fashion and want to see your work on the catwalk, QUT can put you on the right path.

-Our fashion degree is the longest running fashion degree in Queensland and provides industry-standard facilities.
+Our fashion degree is the longest-running fashion degree in Queensland and provides industry-standard facilities.
 You will be advised by leading industry mentors, and embrace the challenges and opportunities of twenty-first-century fashion including ethics and sustainability, industry practices and emerging digital technologies.

 In the studio, you will develop your design identity, working individually and in teams on real-world briefs and projects.
 Our students have opened pop-up stores, produced fashion magazines and websites, and collaborated with leading designers such as Lydia Pearson.